pangenome/sweepga/docs/fastga_pangenome_analysis.typ

 *Concatenated self-alignment*: We sort k-mers from *all* H genomes into a single table of size H·L. We then trace *one path* through this sorted sequence.
 When we encounter a k-mer shared between genomes i and j, they are *adjacent* in the sorted order—regardless of which pair (i,j) they represent.
 A single O(H·L) scan discovers all matches across all H² pairs simultaneously.

 The complexity reduction is *H-fold*: from O(H²·L) to O(H·L).
 For H=7, we predict ~7× speedup from this effect.
-The observed 17.4× includes additional gains from:
-- Eliminating process creation overhead (85% of all-pairs CPU was system calls)
-- Cache locality: one sorted array vs 42 separate merge operations
-- Single index construction vs repeated I/O
+Using `-f 70` (which matches the per-pair k-mer density of all-pairs mode), we observe *10.4× speedup*—close to the theoretical 7×.
+The additional ~1.5× gain comes from eliminating process creation overhead and improved cache locality.

 === The Geometric Intuition